 Who were the real sodomites?

 Perhaps you might find in the original text, it said “sodomites”, as it, like the well used Jude 1:7 where it references the same history from which the term arises.
 In case you missed that paragraph, … well I have already dealt with Sodom and Gomorrah.
 It’s all about sexual abuse not Love.
 And if you don’t know the difference between abuse and love, you should probably never marry or have children.
 Was “sodomy” as it was defined then, how we define “sodomy” now?
 “Marriage” as a contractual exchange for property, provision of a dowry and rights of heirs is not what “marriage” is today either.
-If this 2000 year old reference to “sodomy” is about the abuse, rape, sexual assault perpetrated by the culture of Sodom and Gomorrah, then this has nothing to do with “Gay Marriage” or “homosexual love” for that matter.
+If this 2000 year old reference to “sodomy” is about the abuse, rape, sexual assault perpetrated by the culture of Sodom and Gomorrah, then this has nothing to do with “marriage equality” or “homosexual love” for that matter.
 In fact it better represents a condemnation of these acts of “sodomy”/abuses prevalent amongst the Catholic Church’s clergy (and yes, I know other denominations did it too).
 It should properly be understood as a rebuke for the church’s position of supporting, moving and hiding its priestly abusers from the consequences of their “sin”.
 I am sure Cardinal Pell would disagree with me.

 But the Church celebrated …